FNsola/Notes/SemB/Operating System/All.md

 - N processor can execute only N process at a time
 - State to suspend state
   - Moving a process with lower priority from ready state to suspend ready state
-  - Moving a process with lower priority from wait state to suspend wait stat
+  - Moving a process with lower priority from wait state to suspend wait state
 ## State
 - New / Create
   **A program present in secondary memory that will be picked up by OS to create and initiate the process for execution**